 Relatively few bay boats are rigged with a poling platform, so anglers that want a versatile bay boat that can also get into really skinny water, must do their research to find them – or, install them in the aftermarket.

 Ask any guide and he’ll say that a bay or flats boat must have a livewell.
-Look for one with that’s finished in blue, has rounded corners and an aeration system to keep the bait healthy.
+Look for one that’s finished in blue, has rounded corners and an aeration system to keep the bait healthy.
 The latest live wells have full column aeration.
 Live wells should drain overboard or have diaphragm pumps to pump out the containers.

 Make sure the livewell is large enough.
 All boats in class have them, but some are small.
 Small live wells can cramp serious fishing.

 Anglers who like to fish the shallows often prefer to do so with light tackle including fly rods.
 They can get up to 9’ (2.7 m) or 10’ (3.05 m) long so finding a place to stash them on an 18’ (5.5 m)-long boat can be challenging.
-Most bay and flats models will have locking storage for shorter rods in the compartments in the forward casting deck and racks for longer gear outboard under the gunwales.
+Most bay and flats models will have locking stowage for shorter rods in the compartments in the forward casting deck and racks for longer gear outboard under the gunwales.
 We have also seen rod holders on the sides of consoles and, of course, in the decks.

 A boat with low freeboard can take on water pretty quickly when the wind picks up.
-That’s why any flats for bay boat must have a self-bailing cockpit.
+That’s why any flats or bay boat must have a self-bailing cockpit.
 “Self-bailing” means that the bottom of the cockpit deck is above the waterline.
 The trouble is that the decks of flats boats and some bay boats are so low that they can’t gravity feed overboard.
-They will drain into the bilge which will then need to be pumped out.
+They will drain into the bilge, which will then need to be pumped out.